appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-PRO-Windows/Settings/Hosts/Extras/phpBB/index.md

    Set the name of your database schema which will be added to your local database.
    After installation you can view this database using phpMyAdmin, Sequel Pro, or MySQLWorkbench.

-*  **Username:**
+*  **User name:**
    The phpBB admin.
-Use this username to log into the admin area of your phpBB installation.
+Use this user name to log into the admin area of your phpBB installation.
    <div class="alert" role="alert">
-   Note: You will need this username to login into your new of phpBB installation, please write this down.
+   Note: You will need this user name to login into your new of phpBB installation, please write this down.
    </div>
 *  **Password:**
    The phpBB admins default password.
 Use this password to log into the admin area of your phpBB installation.